gvwilson/thirdbit/src/fiction/leaderboard/index.md

 The media had a brief spasm of interest.
 Was it suicide?
 Were the Mendonças settling the score?
-I muted the relevant keywords and spent the evening in my apartment with a joint and the Bollywood remake of *Buffy the Vampire Slayer*.
+I muted the relevant keywords and spent the evening curled up with Bench, a joint, and the Bollywood remake of *Buffy the Vampire Slayer*.
-He'd known the risks.
-We all did.
-When I slept,
+"Second thoughts?" she asked.

+"About An.ton?
+Nah."
+I shook my head.
+"The world won't miss him any more than it misses any of these assholes."

+She propped herself up on her elbow and studied my face.
+"That's the first time I've ever heard you call them that."

-I slept peacefully.
+I shrugged.
+She waited,
+her hand resting comfortably on my ass.
+"I just—if they're assholes,
+and I'm helping them,
+what does that make me?"

+Bench chuckled.
+"Stoned.
+Here, roll over."
+I did, and she spooned with me, and we fell asleep.

 <p class="center">* * *</p>